 Return to Table of contents

-- For surgeons, best results include short-, medium- or long-term outcomes (e.g. has the tumour been completely removed?
+- Surgeons are generally interested in short-, medium- or long-term outcomes (e.g. has the tumour been completely removed?
 Has the patient remained disease free?
-Did the patient develop any postoperative complications?).
+Did the patient develop any postoperative complications?)

-- For patients, outcomes can relate to quality of life, aesthetics, function (can I breathe, eat, speak or do I look better?) and satisfaction with the care received.
+- Patients want to know what their outcome may be (e.g. can I be cured?
+What are the risks?...), how their quality of life may be affected (e.g. can I breathe, eat, or speak normally?
+Do I look better?
+Can I go back to work?...), and how satisfied they are with the care received.
 There is a strong psychological component attached to the patient’s experience as there could be a gap between surgical/treatment success and patient satisfaction.
+Patients’ outcomes and experiences are usually collected using specific tools or questionnaires called patient-reported outcomes or experience (PRO or PRE).

 We need a system to capture all or parts of this information.